(Interdepartmental Graduate Major)

 Courses for graduate students:

-Provides an overview of current transportation issues; lecturers provide seminars on a variety of timely transportation topics.
+Provides an overview of current transportation issues; speakers provide seminars on a variety of timely transportation topics.